glasnt/blog/_posts/2015-04-15-raspberry-pie-review.md

 ## Casing

 The main problem is that there is no default casing for the pie.
-There are some tried and true home methods, which I ended up opting for over a store-bought, pre-rolled verison.
+There are some tried and true home methods, which I ended up opting for over a store-bought, pre-rolled version.
 I did try and add some embellishments to the top casing for ventilation, with varying effect.

 ## Overall performance